Moon Knight (miniseries): Writing

 The supernatural elements inspired from the comics include various Egyptian gods, one of whom, Khonshu, manipulates Spector in a way that draws on their "toxic" relationship from the comics.
-The series is set in the MCU in early 2025, but has no explicit connections to other parts of the MCU, with some planned references to the actions of Gorr the God Butcher from Thor: Love and Thunder (2022) removed during the writing process.
+The series is set in the MCU in early 2025, but has no explicit connections to other parts of the MCU, with some planned references to the actions of Gorr the God Butcher from the film Thor: Love and Thunder (2022) removed during the writing process.
 Slater said this was done because they did not naturally fit the series, and because it was unclear during development when the series would be released in relation to that film.
 This is also why its place in the MCU timeline was left vague.
 There were also discussions regarding including Dane Whitman, with Steven Grant working at the same museum as him, but Slater stated there was "never any logical reason for him to be in the show" as it would not have progressed his Black Knight storyline.
-The Eternals Kingo and Makkari were also planned to appear during a flashback sequence showing the fall of Ammit and the death of Alexander the Great.
+The Eternals Kingo and Makkari from the film Eternals (2021) were also planned to appear during a flashback sequence showing the fall of Ammit and the death of Alexander the Great.
 The creatives also considered the budgetary implications of adding other stars to the series, deciding it was better spent for the series' visual effects and other areas of production.
 Diab added that they found the story to be "so psychologically complicated" and intriguing that they did not need the "crutches" of MCU references.
 Isaac said Moon Knight's "most important thing was an emotional truth to the journey that was happening" rather than its MCU plot ties.
 It is partially set in London, rather than New York City like the comics, to differentiate the series from the other MCU projects set in that city.

 Casting

 In October 2020, Oscar Isaac entered negotiations for the lead role, and was said to have been cast in January 2021; Marvel Studios officially confirmed the casting that May.
 Isaac was initially hesitant to join the series, as he was wary of being in another franchise after experiencing how much time and effort was required to film the Star Wars sequel trilogy.
 He accepted the role after researching DID further and becoming fascinated with Grant's characterization for the series, as well as being given creative freedom from Feige.
-Richard Newby of The Hollywood Reporter felt Isaac's recent major acting roles could draw audiences unfamiliar with the character to the series, and that his Latino ethnicity could allow an examination of Judaism from different perspectives, rather than having the character be depicted as an Ashkenazi Jewish man like in the comics.
+Richard Newby of The Hollywood Reporter felt Isaac's recent major acting roles could draw audiences unfamiliar with the character to the series, and that his Latino ethnicity could allow an examination of faith from different perspectives, rather than having the character be depicted as a Caucasian Jewish man like in the comics.
 Isaac later confirmed that the character would be portrayed as Jewish-American in the series.